etiennebert/forest_club/1_Data/README_DATA.md

 *Remark: If necessary this file can be dowloaded from FAO dataset*:
 Go to FAO Crops and livestock products: https://www.fao.org/faostat/en/#data/QCL
 Download the serie called: All data Normalized: https://bulks-faostat.fao.org/production/Production_Crops_Livestock_E_All_Data_(Normalized).zip
-Unzip it to 1_Data/2.
+Unzip the downnload into the folder: 1_Data/2.
 FAO data/

 Run the following Alteryx scripts:
 ```bash